What Influences Interest Rates in New Zealand? A Simple Guide for First Home Buyers

 What matters is recognising that rates will change, and focusing on what you can control.

-Rather than trying to predict exactly where rates will go, it is more effective to think about your own situation.
+Rather than trying to predict exactly where rates will go, it is usually more useful to think about your own situation.

-Consider what you can comfortably afford, how your repayments might change if rates increase, and how much certainty you want.
+Consider what you can afford with a buffer, how your repayments might change if rates increase, what fees or break costs could apply, and how much certainty you want.

 Many first home buyers focus on finding the lowest rate available right now.